 As a 1L, I have not yet had the opportunity to take any health law courses; however, I have had the chance to get involved with the student-run Health Law Association and attend several faculty panels – most recently one commenting on the Supreme Court’s Affordable Care Act decision.
-At the moment, my favorite class is Contracts with Professor Kull, but I am particularly looking forward to having class with my faculty advisor (and health law guru), Professor Outterson.
+At the moment, my favorite class is Contracts, but I am particularly looking forward to having class with my faculty advisor (and health law guru), Professor Outterson.

 How have BU Law professors and/or fellow students responded to your PDPH experiences?

 My experiences working in the Epidemiology Unit of PDPH seem to intrigue my classmates and professors; however, I expected my unconventional path into law to surprise more people.
 What I have learned though, is that all of my classmates come from unique backgrounds.
 I think a common misperception is that all law students have some sort of legal background coming into law school – maybe working in politics or as a paralegal, or even just volunteering in a law firm over the summer – but this is simply not true at BU.